• Skip to main content

 • Heat the oven to 425°F. Line a baking sheet with parchment paper.

 • Slice the squash in half lengthwise (see notes), then coop out the seeds.
-Rub all over with 1 tbsp olive oil, then season the flesh with salt and pepper.
+Rub all over with 1 tablespoon olive oil, then season the flesh with salt and pepper.
 Lay the squash cut side down on the prepared baking sheet and roast until the flesh is tender and the top is caving in, 35-40 minutes.

 • Heat a 12" skillet over medium high heat.
 Add 1 tablespoon tablespoon olive oil and the butter; heat until the butter melts then foams.